DorcasLanyero/2N/wiki/Game Specification.md

 In certain situations, tiles can be summed multiple times in a row.
 When a tile is combined 3 times in a row, it becomes a power tile.
 Power tiles have the ability to combine with tiles

 ### Progression and Challenge
 As the game is played, tiles are summed together.
 Since tiles can onnly be summed with identical tiles, the possible moves of the player decreases as the game progresses.
-Eventually the board becomes crowded with tiles that cannot be summed together.
+Eventually the board becomes crowded with tiles that cannot be summed together and the game ends.

 ### Losing
+The goal of the game is to get
 ## Art Style
 Assets: https://www.kenney.nl/assets/platformer-pack-medieval
 ## Music and Sounds